Camp Orange (British TV series): Season 2 (2012)

-Camp Orange returned to Nickelodeon (UK & Ireland) in August 2012, titled 'The Lost Kingdom'.
+Camp Orange returned to Nickelodeon UK in August 2012, titled The Lost Kingdom.
 Filming started on 25 June 2012 and finished on 30 June 2012.
 Auditions opened on Monday 12 March 2012 and closed on Saturday 14 April.
 The teams started to be announced on air from 2 July 2012.
 It premiered on Sunday 12 August, with new episodes every Sunday for 5 weeks.
 The premiere got under 59,000 views, not getting into the top ten of Nick's programming that week.
 The winners of this series were the Moon Waffles.